-I am a mindful practitioner, teacher, student, coach, businesswoman, Latina, yoga lover, writer, marketing expert, grounded, silly, Taurus sun sign, fierce, first-generation college and Ivy League graduate.
+I am a mindful practitioner, teacher, student, coach, businesswoman, Latina, yoga lover, writer, marketing expert, grounded, silly, Taurus sun sign, Manifestor Human-Design type, fierce yet sensitive, first-generation college and Ivy League graduate.

 Here’s my story.